shirazb/monadic-parser-combinator/README.md

 # monadic-parser-combinator
-Implementation of a monadic Parser Combinator based off http://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf
+Implementation of a monadic Parser Combinator based on http://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf

+For personal educational purposes only.